syncfusion-content/windowsforms-docs/WindowsForms/Grouping/FAQ/How-to-Add-Expression-Fields.md

 ---
 layout: post
-title: How to Add Expression Fields
+title: How to Add Expression Fields | WindowsForms | Syncfusion
 description: How to Add Expression Fields
 platform: WindowsForms
 control: Grouping